Lua API

 5

-proxy (jclass, ..., table)
+proxy (jclass, ..., table) function

 Creates a Java object implementing the specified interfaces, proxying calls to the underlying Lua table.
 See also Proxy Caveats.